josh-ashkinaze/Reddit-Relationships-Analysis/README.md

-# reddit_rship_advice
+# An analysis of the Reddit "Relationship Advice" subreddit

-An analysis of the Reddit "Relationship Advice" subreddit
+I use machine exploratory data analysis and machine learning to understand what Redditors talk about when they talk about love.